otoole96/smart_thermostat/README.md

-# smart_thermostat README
+# Smart Thermostat README
-Create a smart thermostat using a Raspberry Pi
+Create a smart thermostat using a Raspberry Pi 3.

 ### Before you run
 To run, python 3 must be installed on your pi.
 Then, you have to change the permissions on the setup file using: